Youjin0116/Data-Science-Salary-Analysis/README.md

 # Data-Science-Salary-Analysis
-This project analyzes factors affecting data scientist salaries using Glassdoor data.
-It examines job titles, industry impact, state-wise salary differences, and company attributes like rating and size.
-Visualizations, including bar plots and maps, provide insights to help employers set salaries and guide job seekers in optimizing career decisions.
+This project analyzes factors influencing data scientist salaries using Glassdoor data.
+It explores job titles with the highest salaries, industry impact, state-wise salary differences, and the relationship between company rating, size, and founding year.
+Visualizations like bar plots, maps, and correlation matrices provide insights for both employers and job seekers in salary decision-making.